|

 connect the RCA A/V cables (yellow, red and white) from the digital cable box to

 remote TV.
-With the built-in IR extender feature, you can use your digital
+With the built-in IR Extender feature, you can use your digital

 cable box's remote control to change channels on the digital cable box while